Launch Offer

-Choose your fighter: extractive economy OR regenerative economy?
+Choose your fighter: extractive OR regenerative economy?

-Choose your fighter: extractive economy OR regenerative economy?
+Choose your fighter: extractive OR regenerative economy?

 Between COP Paris and Glasgow, half a trillion tonnes of virgin materials were extracted from the Earth.